$ £ ¥

 GBP/USD daily chart

-Ascending channel trade on GBP/USD daily chart
+Ascending channel trade on the GBP/USD daily chart

-This example uses simple, basic indicators and nothing fancy to illustrate that long-term trading can be less difficult and stressful than day-trading.
+This example uses simple, basic indicators and nothing fancy to illustrate that long-term trading can be less difficult and stressful than day trading.
 Long-term trading removes momentum and volatility indicators from the menu and uses only trend-following indicators.
 The drawback of using only trend-following indicators is that they give you bad guidance in range trading and untrended markets.

 Quiz